Anant-mishra1729/Anant-mishra1729/README.md

 - 📖 I am learning **Tensorflow (Keras) and React JS**.

-- :heart: Talking about hobbies, I love **Stargazing and** customizing linux :penguin:.
+- ❤️ Talking about hobbies, I love **Stargazing and** customizing linux :penguin:.

 - 🖋️ **Everynight in the light of stars we see our past.**